LoyolaLawTech/Class-Documents/2016/class-exercises/jquery3.md

 input.

 * Now change your form.
 Pretend your user is submitting a new username.
-You have a rule that all username's must be at least 5 characters long.
+You have a rule that all usernames must be at least 5 characters long.
 Give the user a warning if they submit a username less than 5 characters.
-To check if the user has supplied enough characters, use javascript's built in length method.
+To check if the user has supplied enough characters, use javascript's built in *length* method.